 NFL charitable institution and the first woman to represent club ownership as leader of a major professional sports league foundation.

 Jones has served as the Chairman of The Salvation Army’s National Advisory Board in 2010 and is the first woman to serve in that role.
 In 1997 she introduced a groundbreaking approach to fund-raising on the world-wide stage by focusing a Thanksgiving Day national television audience during the Dallas Cowboys halftime and the unique opportunity to kick off the Salvation Army’s National Red Kettle Campaign.

 Jones set the wheels in motion, helping the Army raise over 1.6 billion dollars and touch lives across the globe by combining the Dallas Cowboys and popular musical entertainers featured on network television during one of the most watched NFL games of the season annually.

 Since that initial halftime presentation which featured the musical talents of Reba McEntire, entertainers such as Randy Travis, Clint Black, Toby Keith, Destiny’s Child, Sheryl Crow, Carrie Underwood, Kelly Clarkson, the Jonas Brothers, Keith Urban, Enrique Iglesias with Pit Bull, and Kenny Chesney have performed in the halftime show.

-In 2013 Anderson and her mother, Gene Jones, were the recipients of the Texas Medal of Arts – Arts Patrons Award, presented by the Texas Cultural Trust.
+In 2013 Jones and her mother, Gene Jones, were the recipients of the Texas Medal of Arts – Arts Patrons Award, presented by the Texas Cultural Trust.

-A native of Little Rock, Arkansas, Charlotte Jones Anderson is a 1988 graduate of Stanford University where she earned a B.S. degree in human biology.
-She is married to Shy Anderson.
-The Anderson’s live in Dallas with their three children: daughter Haley and sons Shy and Paxton.
+A native of Little Rock, Arkansas, Charlotte Jones is a 1988 graduate of Stanford University where she earned a B.S. degree in human biology.

 Executive Vice President and Chief Brand Officer